SadikMuktadir/comforty-furniture/README.md

 # 🪑 Comfort Furniture

-A modern and responsive **Furniture E-Commerce Web Application** where users can browse premium furniture collections, authenticate securely using Google, explore featured and newly added products, and manage their shopping cart seamlessly.
+A modern, responsive **Furniture E-Commerce Web Application** built with Next.js.
+Users can explore premium furniture, manage cart items, submit reviews, and experience secure authentication with a clean and modern UI.

+---

 ## 🌐 Live Demo